 Sometimes this positive result…

-Comes as a surprise to the applicant because they are not a daily or routine user, while other times, the applicant failed to disclose their use because they either didn’t even think about it or because it may have been prescribed to them by a licensed doctor and didn’t feel it was something to be concerned about.
+Comes as a surprise to the applicant because they are not a daily or routine user, while other times, the applicant failed to disclose their use because they either didn’t think about it or because it may have been prescribed to them by a licensed doctor and didn’t feel it was something to be concerned about.

 In either situation…